 - Ensure that your HVAC is working properly (replacing your air filters can lower your CO2 levels)

-- Design your home to support airflow (by moving large furniture away from windows and creating a open space you can ensure optimal airflow)
+- Arrange your home for good airflow by moving furniture away from windows and creating an open space.
+This will ensure the best airflow.

 - Limit open flames (smoke releases large amounts of CO2)

 - Incorporate plants in your home (plants help purify the air)

 - Increase airflow while cooking (turning on an extractor can expel CO2)

 - Use natural cleaning agents and non-toxic paint